jeantimex/glass-effect-webgpu/README.md

 - **Per-element Independence**: Each element in multi-item presets (Player Controls, Split Menu) animates independently
 - **Background Options**: Grid pattern, images, video, or live HTML content
 - **Customizable**: Extensive controls for refraction, blur, shadow, specular, and more

+## Technical Notes

+- **WebGPU shader pipeline**: The liquid glass surface is rendered in WGSL with refraction, blur, specular highlights, and shadowing controlled by a shared uniform buffer.
+- **Interactive deformation**: Press, drag, and release states drive spring-based liquid motion so the surface can squash, stretch, and settle naturally.
+- **Template backgrounds**: Article, banner, CSS animation, and video backgrounds are all routed through the same renderer so they can be sampled consistently by the glass shader.
+- **HTML-in-Canvas path**: Live DOM backgrounds are copied into a texture with `copyElementImageToTexture()` when supported, with `html2canvas` used as a fallback.
+- **Preset-driven UI**: Each control preset updates the same glass parameters, which keeps the preview, sliders, and displacement map in sync.

 ## HTML-in-Canvas Integration